Columbus

 What did we say last year about the Columbus region?

-In the “moderate landing” scenario, Columbus may experience declining real GDP between 1.0% to 4.0%.
+Columbus may experience declining real GDP between 2.0% and 5.0%, similar to the 2013-2016 time period.
 Weakness in the automotive and durable goods sector, fueled by continued supply chain issues and high interest rates, combined with declining consumer confidence, would be key to this scenario.

-Unemployment may increase slightly to 3.0% to 4.0% in 2023 due to slack in the manufacturing sector and the addition of up to 1,500 new entrants into the job market.
-In this scenario, the number of employed is expected to increase by between 0 and 1,000 in 2023.
-We expect this economic weakening to materialize in the second half of 2023.
+Unemployment may increase to between 4.0% and 5.0% in 2024 due to slack in the manufacturing sector and the addition of up to 1,500 new entrants into the job market.
+In this scenario, the number of employed is expected to decrease by between 0 and 1,000 in 2024.
+We expect this economic weakening to materialize in the first half of 2024.

 Read the full Columbus article »